tekq/tekq/README.md

 - 👋 Hi, I’m @tekq
-- 👀 I’m interested in making my own Linux Distribution
+- 👀 I’m interested in developing Nitrogen Linux and other side projects
-- 🌱 I’m currently learning C++, Python, GoLang, and HTML
+- 🌱 I’m currently learning C++, Python, GoLang, Ruby, and HTML
-- 📫 Msg me on discord! tekq#1337
+- 📫 Msg me on discord! tekq#7257

 <!---
 tekq/tekq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.